 The Accountancy Law was modified by the Legislature and signed by Governor Earl Ray Tomblin on May 13, 2016.
 The revised statute added two new sections, designated as §30-9-33 and §30-9-34, all relating to regulation of the practice of accountancy; redefined attest services; added language to protect board members from civil liability; revised requirements for the issuance of a certificate as certified public accountant including criminal background check; required mandatory training in federal antitrust law and state action immunity for members of the board of accountancy and their representatives from the Attorney General’s office; and provided for indemnification for board members.

 This Legislatative rule establishes general rules for the regulation of certification registration, authorization and licensure of certified public accountants the registration, licensure, and authorization of public accountants, and for the authorization and permitting of firms.
 Last modified and effective July 1, 2016.

 This procedural rule establishes the procedures for the adjudication of contested case hearings before the Board.
 Effective November 19, 2001.

-This procedural rule specifies a procedure for teh investigation and resolution of complaints against licensees, applicants, and substantial equivalency pratitioners.
+This procedural rule specifies a procedure for the investigation and resolution of complaints against licensees, applicants, and substantial equivalency pratitioners.
 Effective November 19, 2001.